 While it is normal for college students to have occasional difficulties falling asleep, regular insomnia can cause serious problems.
 Symptoms of insomnia include difficulties falling asleep, waking up often during the night and having trouble going back to sleep, waking up too early in the morning, and unrefreshing sleep.
 Acute or short-term insomnia may not require treatment.
 But if your insomnia makes it hard to function during the day because you are sleepy and tired, you may want to consider making an appointment with a professional in either Health or Counseling Services.

 For some basic strategies to help combat insomnia, review this handout on Getting a Good Night's Sleep.
 The article includes links to other web sites for more information on healthy sleep.
 For further information, Yoga Journal magazine has also written an excellent article titled Sweet Slumber--check it out for additional tips on learning how to relax, engaging in breathing to help you feel calm, and even practicing a few basic yoga poses to facilitate sleep.
 If you need more help with relaxation, try this link for Audio Relaxation Exercises on our College Students & Stress page or try one of the various free apps available, including a guided meditation for sleep and a white noise machine.
 And, if all else fails, you can always try counting sheep!

-Find a Sleep Center--Do you think you might have a sleep disorder which requires further evaluation?
+- Find a Sleep Center--Do you think you might have a sleep disorder which requires further evaluation?
 Search for sleep centers by state.
-(Note that the closest centers to Geneseo are all in Rochester: Sleep Insights, Unity Sleep Disorders Center, and Strong Sleep Disorders Center; there is also the Sleep Disorders Center of the Finger Lakes in Canandiagua.)
+(Note that the closest centers to Geneseo are all in Rochester: Sleep Insights, Unity Sleep Disorders Center, and Strong Sleep Disorders Center; there is also the Sleep Disorders Center of the Finger Lakes in Canandaigua.)